 - Interested in natural phemomena?
 Always curious about the natural world around you and how things work?
 Our science camps are for you!
 Select from one of three science camps, and prepare for exciting, hands-on learning.

 - Currently postponed until Summer 2022.

 Registration and confirmation

 Prior to June 1st, 90% of the camp fee will be refunded upon receipt of a written request for cancellation.
 After June 1st, refund requests will be handled on a case-by-case basis; the camp program director (Prof. Larry Louters) will determine all final decisions regarding refunds.
 The college may cancel or postpone any session because of insufficient enrollment or other unforeseen circumstances.
-If a session is cancelled or postponed by the college, the college will refund 100% of registration fees.
+If a session is cancelled or postponed by the university, the university will refund 100% of registration fees.

-All instruction, supervision, equipment/materials, lab supplies and a T-shirt are covered by the fee.
+All instruction, supervision, equipment/materials, lab supplies, and a T-shirt are covered by the fee.
 Snacks and lunches are not provided.

 Activities and demonstrations in these programs are designed to be safe and students are taught standard laboratory safety techniques.
-However, the college does not provide insurance for its camps and its liability must be based on fault.
+However, the university does not provide insurance for its camps and its liability must be based on fault.
 Health and insurance information will be required from all participants.